 - i.
 Officers are required to record as much of the law enforcement activity as possible, but the sensitivity or exigency of a situation may warrant turning off, or not activating, the body worn camera.
 The decision to not record law enforcement activity shall be made by the officer wearing the camera and shall be determined by facts and circumstances which must be justified.
-Facts supporting such a decision may include the following: - When unsafe or impractical Law enforcement activity requiring a response that physically prevents an officer from

-- activating the camera.
+Facts supporting such a decision may include the following: - When unsafe or impractical Law enforcement activity requiring a response that physically prevents an officer from activating the camera.
 Officers are advised to put safety ahead of the requirement to record the encounter.
 The amount of time driving to the call shall be a factor considered in determining if this section applies. - Sensitive communications Law enforcement activity involving sensitive communications, matters of law enforcement intelligence or where recording the encounter could hinder a criminal investigation. - When a citizen objects to being recorded If a citizen objects to being recorded, the officer may elect to record despite the objection.
-Since conversations with police officers are not considered private under Washington law this is no requirement that an officer turn off the camera for a citizen who objects to having the interaction recorded.

-b) Officers shall document by written report or CAD any decision to not activate the camera or to turn off the body camera prior to the conclusion of the law enforcement activity, and their reasons for doing so.
+Since conversations with police officers are not considered private under ii.
+Officers shall document by written report or CAD any decision to not activate the camera or to turn off the body camera prior to the conclusion of the law enforcement activity, and their reasons for doing so.